SargeyWargey/Homoothya/Story/Outlines/Outline.md

 ## THE REVEAL STRUCTURE - KEY TO SUCCESS

 ### Building Mystery (Acts I & II)
-1. **Act I (Ch 1-13)**: Mike tells his story but SKIPS his Yavapai childhood—starts as Captain Burns's servant, never names Hoomothya; the interlude (Ch 8) shows how hard he works to bridge present-day Mike to those buried memories.
+1. **Act I (Ch 1-12)**: Mike tells his story but SKIPS his Yavapai childhood—starts as Captain Burns's servant, never names Hoomothya; the interlude (Ch 8) shows how hard he works to bridge present-day Mike to those buried memories.
-2. **Act I Climax (Ch 13)**: Carlos intervenes—"What about Hoomothya?
+2. **Act I Climax (Ch 12)**: Carlos intervenes—"What about Hoomothya?
 What about that boy?"—readers still think it's someone else.
 NO cave journey yet—that comes after the reveal.
-3. **Act II Opening (Ch 14)**: Mike begins writing "Hoomothya's story" in third person at Carlos's urging.
-4. **Act II (Ch 15-24)**: Hoomothya manuscript unfolds—intimate details pile up.
+3. **Act II (Ch 13-21)**: Hoomothya manuscript unfolds in third person—intimate details pile up.
 How does Mike know this so well?
-5. **Clues Accumulate**: Same events, phrases, tracking skills, trauma, dates—yet Mike maintains third-person distance.
+4. **Clues Accumulate**: Same events, phrases, tracking skills, trauma, dates—yet Mike maintains third-person distance.
-6. **Readers Realize**: Alert readers piece it together before the reveal.
+5. **Readers Realize**: Alert readers piece it together before the reveal.
-7. **Chapter 25 - THE REVEAL**: Mike finally admits the truth explicitly: "I was Hoomothya."
+6. **Chapter 22 - THE REVEAL**: Mike finally admits the truth explicitly: "I was Hoomothya."
-8. **Chapter 26 - THE PILGRIMAGE**: NOW the cave journey—readers experience it with full knowledge of what it means to Mike
+7. **Chapter 23 - THE PILGRIMAGE**: NOW the cave journey—readers experience it with full knowledge of what it means to Mike

 ### Why This Works
 - **Mystery drives reading**: Who is Hoomothya?
 Why does Carlos care so deeply about "that boy"?
 How does Mike know his story?